-The social and emotional development of Goldwyn students is supported through:
+The social and emotional development of Goldwyn 6th Form College students is supported through:

-- an allocated group to promote a sense belonging. - whole centre and organisation events to promote a sense of community. - regular opportunities to celebrate individual and group achievements. - · informal discussions with staff. - mentoring sessions with Key Worker / Learning Mentor / Pastoral Manager. - supported and monitored opportunities for social interaction. - time out facilities and opportunities for reflection. - a clear system of reward and consequence with opportunities for reparation. - an in-depth, student centred programme of PSHE. - focused work on developing independence, including careers advice and life skills.
+- an allocated group to promote a sense belonging. - whole centre events to promote a sense of community. - regular opportunities to celebrate individual and group achievements. - informal discussions with staff. - mentoring / tutorial sessions with Tutors. - supported and monitored opportunities for social interaction.

+- time out facilities and opportunities for reflection. - a clear system of reward and consequence with opportunities for reparation. - an in-depth, student centred programme of PSE. - focused work on developing independence, including careers advice and life skills.